argoproj/argo-cd/docs/user-guide/multiple_sources.md

 # Multiple Sources for an Application

 Argo CD has the ability to specify multiple sources to add services to the Application.
 Argo CD compiles all the sources and reconciles each source individually for creating the application.

 You can provide multiple sources using the `sources` field.
-When you specify the sources field, Argo CD will ignore the values under `source` field for generating the application.
+When you specify the `sources` field, Argo CD will ignore the `source` (singular) field when generating manifests for the application.

-See below example for specifying multiple sources:
+See the below example for specifying multiple sources:

 ```yaml
 apiVersion: argoproj.io/v1alpha1